Dominance complexes and vertex cover numbers of graphs: Proofs

 \section{Proofs}

+We first show that the suspension of the combinatorial Alexander dual of the dominance complex $D(G)$ is homotopy equivalent to an independence complex $I(G^\bt)$ of a certain graph $G^\bt$.
+To see this, we use a theorem by Nagel and Reiner (Theorem \ref{thm 2.1}), which states that for every simplicial complex $K$, there is a bipartite graph $G_K$ such that the independence complex $I(G_K)$ of $G_K$ is homotopy equivalent to the suspension $\Sigma K$ of $K$.
+We first see that by using the independence complexes of hypergraphs, we can simply describe the relationship between $K$ and $G_K$.
+Recall that the independence complex of a simple graph was introduced in \cite{BK}, and has been extensively studied (see \cite{Adamaszek}, \cite{Barmak}, \cite{Engstrom}, \cite{Jonsson}, \cite{Kawamura}, \cite{Kozlov}, and \cite{Meshulam}) in topological combinatorics.
+The independence complexes of hypergraphs are a natural generalization of it, and has often appeared in the study of simplicial complexes (see \cite{Dochtermann}, \cite{EH}, and \cite{Woodroofe} for example).

-We start with describing the dominance complex as an independence complex of a hypergraph.
-A {\it hypergraph $\HH = (X, H)$} is a pair consisting of a set $X$ with a multi-set $H$ on $X$.
-We consider that every hypergraph is finite, i.e. $X$ and $H$ are finite.
-A subset $\sigma$ of $X$ is {\it independent} if there is no element in $H$ containing $\sigma$.
-Then the independent sets of $\HH$ form an (abstract) simplicial complex $I(\HH)$, and we call it the {\it independence complex of $\HH$}.
+Now we recall some concepts related to independence complexes of hypergraphs.
+A {\it hypergraph $\HH = (X, H)$} is a pair consisting of a set $X$ equipped with a multi-set $H$ on $X$.
+We consider that every hypergraph is finite, {\it i.e.,} $X$ and $H$ are finite.
+A subset $\sigma$ of $X$ is {\it independent} if there is no element of $H$ contained in $\sigma$.
+Then the independent sets of $\HH$ form a simplicial complex $I(\HH)$, and we call it the {\it independence complex of $\HH$}.
+Note that every simplicial complex $K$ is isomorphic to some independence complex of a hypergraph.
+Indeed, if we define the hypergraph $\HH_K = (V(K), H)$ where $H$ is the set of non-faces of $K$, then $I(\HH_K)$ and $K$ are isomorphic.

-Next we recall the Alexander dual of independence complexes of hypergraphs.
-Let $K$ be an (abstract) simplicial complex with underlying set $X$.
-Then the {\it combinatorial Alexander dual $K^\vee$} is the simplicial complex consisting of the subsets of $K$ whose complement is a non-face of $K$.
-Then a simplex of the Alexander dual $I^\vee (\HH)$ of the independence complex of a hypergraph $\HH = (X,H)$ is a subset $\sigma$ of $X$ such that $\sigma \cap \tau = \emptyset$ for some $\sigma \in H$.
+Next we recall the combinatorial Alexander dual of a simplicial complex.
+Let $K$ be a simplicial complex with underlying set $X$.
+Then the {\it combinatorial Alexander dual $K^\vee$} is the simplicial complex consisting of the subsets of $X$ whose complement is a non-face of $K$.
+Then a simplex of the Alexander dual $I(\HH)^\vee$ of the independence complex of a hypergraph $\HH = (X,H)$ is a subset $\sigma$ of $X$ such that $\sigma \cap \tau = \emptyset$ for some $\tau \in H$.
 Recall that a subset of $X$ which intersects every hyperedge of $\HH$ is said to be {\it transversal}.
-Thus $I^\vee(\HH)$ is the simplicial complex consisting of non-transversal sets.
+Thus $I(\HH)^\vee$ is the simplicial complex consisting of non-transversal sets.